pszemraj/vid2cleantxt/README.md

 #### install details & gotchas

-- This should be automatically completed upon install/import, but a spacy model may need to be downloaded for post-processing transcribed audio.
+- This should be automatically completed upon installation/import, but a spacy model may need to be downloaded for post-processing transcribed audio.
 This can be completed with `spacy download en_core_web_sm`
 - `FFMPEG` is required as a base system dependency to do anything with video/audio.
-This should be already installed on your system, otherwise see [the ffmpeg site](https://ffmpeg.org/).
+This should be already installed on your system; otherwise see [the FFmpeg site](https://ffmpeg.org/).

 ### example usage